 As Maine's second-largest city, Lewiston was home to a population of 36,299 in 2014.
 Part of the Lewiston-Auburn metropolitan area, Lewiston contains two institutions of higher education, two large regional hospitals, and a number of distinct neighborhoods that epitomize rural Northeast culture and charm.

-Top industries in the area include health care, distribution, food production, and news media.
+Attractive industries in the area include health care, distribution, food production, and news media.
 As far as large employers, Lewiston boasts the Central Maine Medical Center, St. Mary's Health System, and TD Bank, among others.

 Only 15.4 percent of Lewiston residents had a bachelor's degree in 2014, yet 85.6 percent held a high school diploma.
 Prominent schools in the area include: